WendongZh/continual_visual_control/README.md

-### Predictive Experience Replay for Continual Visual Control and Forecasting
+### Continual Visual Reinforcement Learning with A Life-Long World Model [ECML 2025]

-Code for Predictive Experience Replay for Continual Visual Control and Forecasting.
+Code for Continual Visual Reinforcement Learning with A Life-Long World Model.
 [Paper on arxiv](https://arxiv.org/abs/2303.06572)

-This project is for our new approach on continual visual control which is submitted to the journal for possible publication.
 This work is an extension version of our previous work [CPL (CVPR'22)](https://openaccess.thecvf.com/content/CVPR2022/html/Chen_Continual_Predictive_Learning_From_Videos_CVPR_2022_paper.html).
 If you have any questions, feel free to make issues.
 Thanks for your interests!

 ### Introduction:
 Briefly speaking, in this work, we extend our previous work on continual visual forecasting to address continual visual control tasks based on the model-based RL approach Dreamer.
 The key assumption is that an ideal world model can provide a non-forgetting environment simulator, which enables the agent to optimize the policy in a multi-task learning manner based on the imagined trajectories from the world model.
 We summarize the main contributions of this paper as follows: